 - The tri colored Berne puppy is most coveted.
 However, the wait time for it can run into years.

 - This is a hypoallergenic dog breed.

-This is an expensive breed given the fact that breeders have to go to great trouble to produce healthy litters.
+The American Kennel Club does not recognize this breed, so you won’t find a website dedicated to them.
+Make sure you do your research in your search for reputable breeders and remember to ask plenty of questions regarding temperament, health issues etc. This is an expensive breed given the fact that breeders have to go to great trouble to produce healthy litters.
 Depending on the color and special characteristics, standard Bernedoodles can cost anywhere between $2000 and $5000.
-The American Kennel Club does not recognize this breed; so you won’t find a website dedicated to them.
-You can visit the following resources for the best Bernedoodle breeders:

 Good food, throughout his life!
 Salmon meal food, Nutri Source, Solid Gold are some good brands of dog food your Berne.
 For the first 8 months, feed him a good quality puppy food enriched with calcium for his growing teeth and bones.
 When it is time to change the food, do so gradually.
 As puppies, feed them three times a day.
 For adult dogs, feed 2 cups of good kibble or home-cooked food twice a day.
 As treats, feed carrots, peanut butter etc.

 A well mannered dog is a pleasure to own and take wherever you go.
 If you live busy life, then engage the services of a professional trainer to teach basic obedience and commands to your puppy.
 In case you need a head start, do talk to your breeder about assisting you with training.
 Some breeders also let you leave your puppy with them for a month for basic one on one lessons.
 The more you work with your puppy, the better and more confident your pet will be.
 Training also helps you develop a good bond of trust.
 Make use of verbal commands like Stop that! or EEEETTT!
 These will usually get their attention away from whatever they are doing wrong!